 Besides assisting in memory reassociation, themes also help to facilitate learning outcomes.
 Research into the psychology of learning has shown that learning is a process of integration.
 When one learns through a theme, one is learning in context.
 This not only helps one to understand what one is learning, but also helps one to integrate skills into specific contexts.

 Incorporating Themes into Learning & Development (L&D)

 Thematic learning has the potential to play a huge role in learning and development (L&D) efforts.
-One way which you can incorporate themes into your company’s L&D programmes is through crafting lessons around a certain topic over a period of time, say, three months.
+One way which you can incorporate themes into your company’s L&D programs is through crafting lessons around a certain topic over a period of time, say, three months.
 The end-goal is to achieve repetition, the first principle of learning which deepens the engagement process and speeds up the transition of a skill from the conscious to the subconscious mind.

-To maximise the effectiveness of thematic learning, employers should select themes that are relevant and current to their company’s or employees’ development.
+To maximize the effectiveness of thematic learning, employers should select themes that are relevant and current to their company’s or employees’ development.
 A common theme that has been gaining traction in L&D of late is that of leadership, more specifically, getting people leaders to take an active role in employee development.
 This is because empowering people leaders to help employees on their continuous learning journey is rapidly becoming a priority.
 The statistics tell it all: nearly three-quarters (74%) of employees who felt empowered to take charge of their own careers say that their manager provides coaching and supports their development.

 Driving Thematic Learning Through Different Training Methods

 However, thematic learning does not necessarily mean that there can be no variation in instruction.
 Employers are highly encouraged to change the type of learning method to ensure that employees remain engaged throughout.
 Typical training delivery methods include instructor-led training, virtual classrooms and digital learning.